VBL. Versorgungsanstalt des Bundes und der Länder.

 1997

-Introduction of the supplementary pension provision in the newly added federal states – German Bundesländer
+Introduction of supplementary pension in the added federal states

 2001

-Launch of a new and modernised occupational pension provision based on a points model
+Launch of a new and modernised pension scheme based on a points model

 2002